HDFGroup/hdf5/config/sanitizer/README.md

 ## Sanitizer Builds [`sanitizers.cmake`](sanitizers.cmake)

-Sanitizers are tools that perform checks during a program's runtime and returns issues, and as such, along with unit testing, code coverage and static analysis, is another tool to add to the programmers toolbox.
-And of course, like the previous tools, are tragically simple to add into any project using CMake, allowing any project and developer to quickly and easily use.
+Sanitizers are tools that perform checks during a program's runtime and return issues, and as such, along with unit testing, code coverage and static analysis, are another tool to add to the programmer's toolbox.
+And, of course, like the previous tools, they are simple to add to any project using CMake, allowing any project and developer to quickly and easily use them.

 A quick rundown of the tools available, and what they do:
 - [LeakSanitizer](https://clang.llvm.org/docs/LeakSanitizer.html) detects memory leaks, or issues where memory is allocated and never deallocated, causing programs to slowly consume more and more memory, eventually leading to a crash.